Air Bourbon: Air Bourbon

 After operations had to be ceased again shortly thereafter due to financial constraints, a recapitalisation of the airline was announced in January 2004, but in December of the same year the airline was liquidated and shut down.

 Air Comores International

 An effort to relaunch the company under the new name Air Comores International (to be based in Moroni, Comoros, again offering flights to France) failed, and it finally went out of business in 2006.

-Services
+Destinatons

-Air Bourbon operated scheduled services between Réunion and Lyon, Milan, Paris and the neighboring island of Mayotte.
+Air Bourbon operated scheduled services to the following destinations:

 Fleet

 The Air Bourbon fleet consisted of a single Airbus A340-200 (F-OITN) aircraft, which was equipped with 286 passenger seats, 36 of which could be accommodated in business class.